ric2b/Vivaldi-browser/chromium/testing/buildbot/README.md

     * `can_use_on_swarming_builders`: if set to False, disables running this test on Swarming on any bot.

+* `experiment_percentage`: an integer indicating that the test should be run as an experiment in the given percentage of builds.
+Tests running as experiments will not cause the containing builds to fail.
+Values should be in `[0, 100]` and will be clamped accordingly.

 * `android_swarming`: Swarming parameters to be applied only on Android bots.
   (This feature was added mainly to match the original handwritten JSON files,